Polynomial invariants of pseudo-Anosov maps: Proof of Part (1) of Theorem

 It is natural to single out the following properties of the vertices of $G$:

-\begin{definition}{\bf (Vertex types)} See Figure~\ref{fig:vertex-types}.
+\begin{definition}[Vertex types] See Figure~\ref{fig:vertex-types}.
 A vertex of $G$ is {\em odd} (resp.\ {\em even}) if its corresponding infinitesimal complete polygon in $\tau$ has an odd (resp.\ {\em even}) number of sides, and it is {\em partial} if its infinitesimal edges form a polygon in $\tau$ with one side missing.
 Partial vertices include the special case where $v$ has only two gates connected by one infinitesimal edge; we call such vertices {\em evanescent}.
-The symbol $w_i$ will denote the weight of $i$-th gate, and $x_i$ will denote the weight of $i$-th infinitesimal edge. \end{definition}
+The symbol $w_i$ (resp. $x_i$) will denote the weight of $i$-th gate (resp. infinitesimal edge). \end{definition}

 \begin{remark} In $\S$\ref{sec:examples} the reader can find several examples illustrating the graph $G$ with infinitesimal polygons associated to particular pA mapping classes.
 In those illustrations the vertices of the graphs have been expanded to shaded discs which show the structure at the vertices.
 In the sketch of a train track that XTrain generates, the branches at each gate do not appear to be tangent to each other.
 This was done for ease in drawing the required figures.
 The reader should keep in mind that all the branches at each gate are tangent to each other. \end{remark}